-"I've always loved Capri — it's one of my favourite summer destinations," she told Hong Kong Tatler.
+"I've always loved Capri — it's one of my favorite summer destinations," she told Hong Kong Tatler.
 "It's my happy place.
 It's a really beautiful and magical spot, and I always knew that one day if I were to get married, I would want to do it there."

 Celebrations began with a welcome dinner at Da Paolino restaurant, which is covered with lemon trees.
 To match, the bride donned a lemon-print dress by Hong Kong designer Moiselle.
 "The celebration took place over the course of three days, and we wanted to have a very different vibe on each day," Chang told the publication.
 "The welcome dinner [was at] Da Paolino, a legendary restaurant in Capri that’s covered in lemon trees.
-The second day we took everybody out to Nerano to my favourite beach club, La Conca del Sogno.
-And on the wedding day we were at Villa Lysis.”
+The second day we took everybody out to Nerano to my favorite beach club, La Conca del Sogno.
+And on the wedding day, we were at Villa Lysis.”

-But, we have to get to the dress — or should we say dresses.
+But, we have to get to the dress—or should we say dresses.
 Chang walked down the aisle in a custom-made, utterly gorgeous tiered gown by Giambattista Valli, the biggest the designer has ever made.
-"For as long as I can remember, I always knew when the day came I would want Giamba to make my dress, because he really makes very dreamlike creations that are just above and beyond," she told Tatler.
+"For as long as I can remember, I always knew when the day came I would want Giamba to make my dress because he really makes very dreamlike creations that are just above and beyond," she told Tatler.

 Because one dress is never enough, Chang slipped into another ethereal design, also by Valli, during the reception.

 For the reception, guests were treated to an Italian three-course meal before it was time to enter the dessert room.
 Yes, you read that right.
 Cakes, cookies, and other sweet treats were all under one roof.
 While invitees dined, a chef spent 45 minutes whipping up a traditional Italian wedding cake on the spot.